Sam Hughes (footballer): Career

-Chester

-Early career
+Early career and Chester

-Hughes played for Wirral Schoolboys and West Kirby Wasps before joining Chester in 2012, at the age of 15.
+During his career, Hughes played for his hometown teams Ashville, Wirral Schoolboys and West Kirby Wasps, where he was managed by his father, before joining Chester in 2012, at the age of 15.
 He joined the Chester academy following a trial.
-After an impressive pre-season with the first team in 2015, manager Jon McCarthy praised him for his progress.
+After an impressive 2015 pre-season, manager Jon McCarthy praised his progress, and Hughes was signed with Chester senior team that July.

 2015–16 season: Breakthrough

-He signed his first professional contract in July.
 He made his senior debut on 12 September in a 2–0 defeat to Tranmere Rovers.
-In November, he was sent on a one-month loan to Division One North side Witton Albion.
-He returned to Chester following 5 appearances.
+In November, he was briefly transferred to Division One North side Witton Albion for one-month loan, returning to Chester following 5 appearances.
 On 16 February 2016, he made his first start for Chester in a 3–0 win over Altrincham.
 He signed a contract extension in March.
 He scored his first league goals for Chester on 8 March 2016, scoring a brace in an 8–2 win over Aldershot Town.
-However, a concussion meant that he missed the last three games of the season.
+Hughes was heavily involved with the team, although a concussion meant that he missed the last three games of the season.
 He finished his debut season with 19 appearances and 2 goals, including a run of 12 starts.